-- Resolving problems with preinstalled applications or drivers-To correct a problem with a preinstalled application or driver: - 1.
-Type recovery in the taskbar search box, and then select HP Recovery Manager. - 2.
-Select Reinstall drivers and/or applications, and then follow the on-screen instructions. - Using System Recovery-To recover the Windows partition to original factory content, select the System Recovery option from the HP Recovery partition (select products only) or use the HP Recovery media.
-For more information, see Recovering using HP Recovery Manager on page 53.
-If you have not already created recovery media, see Creating HP Recovery media (select products only) on page 51. - Using Factory Reset (select products only)-Restores the computer to its original factory state by deleting all information from the hard drive and recreating the partitions and then reinstalling the operating system and the software that was installed at the factory (select products only).
-To use the Factory Reset option, you must use HP Recovery media.
-If you have not already created recovery media, see Creating HP Recovery media (select products only) on page 51. - NOTE: If you have replaced the hard drive in the computer, you can use the Factory Reset option to install the operating system and the software that was installed at the factory.
+- If you need to correct a problem with a preinstalled application or driver, use the Reinstall drivers and/or applications option (select products only) of HP Recovery Manager to reinstall the individual application or driver. - ▲ Type recovery in the taskbar search box, select HP Recovery Manager, select Reinstall drivers and/or applications, and then follow the on-screen instructions. - If you want to recover the Windows partition to original factory content, you can choose the System Recovery option from the HP Recovery partition (select products only) or use the HP Recovery media.
+For more information, see Recovering using HP Recovery Manager on page 52.
+If you have not already created recovery media, see Using HP Recovery media (select products only) on page 50. - On select products, if you want to recover the computer's original factory partition and content, or if you have replaced the hard drive, you can use the Factory Reset option of HP Recovery media.
+For more information, see Recovering using HP Recovery Manager on page 52. - On select products, if you want to remove the Recovery partition to reclaim hard drive space, HP Recovery Manager offers the Remove Recovery Partition option.